laravel/docs/passport.md

     php artisan vendor:publish --tag=passport-views

-Under some circumstances you may wish to skip the authorization prompt, such as when authorizing a first-party client.
-You may customize this behavior by defining a `skipsAuthorization` method on the client model.
-If `skipsAuthorization` returns `true` the client will be approved and the user will be redirected back to the `redirect_uri` immediately.
+Sometimes you may wish to skip the authorization prompt, such as when authorizing a first-party client.
+You may accomplish this by defining a `skipsAuthorization` method on the client model.
+If `skipsAuthorization` returns `true` the client will be approved and the user will be redirected back to the `redirect_uri` immediately:

     <?php